 This Honduran bean soup recipe is a delicious and hearty option for lunch or dinner.
 Beans are a staple food in Honduran cuisine, and this soup is one of the most popular ways to enjoy them.

-It is always present on Honduran tables, accompanied by white rice and corn tortillas.
+It’s always present on Honduran tables, accompanied by white rice and corn tortillas.

-Some of its Origin
+Some of its origin

 Preparation Tips